rbleattler/Excel2Yaml/README.md

 - Convert any Excel table to YAML using a flexible, nested template.
 - Group and nest data by any column(s).
+- Filter data within groups using `where` clauses.
 - Exclude columns or rows based on configuration.
 - Apply regex transformations to clean or standardize data.
 - Output multi-document YAML with headers and comments.